LIMUNIMI/ContextAwareAMT/README.rst

 Notes
 -----

-We used 6 differente contexts:
+We used 6 different artificial contexts:

 #. `pianoteq0` is based on `Pianoteq Stage Steinway Model B`; linear mapping of
    velocities (0-127) -> (ppp-fff) and small/no reverb ("Jazz Studio")